jrdnbrkfld/PP1-silver-street/README.md

 - Features a background image of a man and a woman playing a game.
 - A map from Google Maps has been embedded on top of the background image.
+- This allows the user to plan their visit accordingly, checking for public transport links and parking.

 <img src="assets/images/readme/map.png"><img>